Other sections in Insurance:

 N.B.
 It is the responsibility of the third party to prove that LU is liable.

 1. Third party/Solicitors correspondence must not be acknowledged or responded to.
-Instead forward it IMMEDIATELY to Procurement who will take appropriate action.
+Instead forward it IMMEDIATELY to Lynne Wilson, Insurance Officer or Linda Wardle, Procurement Manager who will take appropriate action.

 2. Any claims investigation on personal injury claims will take place through Zurich insurance who will liaise directly with Procurement.